Ada-Developers-Academy/ada-build/preparing-to-code/ada-languages/README.md

 ### JavaScript

-[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a dynamically typed and interpreted programming language.
+[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a another high-level dynamically typed language.
 JavaScript is used along side HTML and CSS as one of the most important languages in web programming.
 In many applications, we use JavaScript to provide a more dynamic and responsive experience for the end user.

 ### Frameworks